jimibue/js-basics-hw/README.md

 7. what is the value of isOdd(2)
 8. Fix the isOdd function to make this work

-##### Functions
+### Functions
-1. Write a function that prints all even numbers from 0 – 10
+1. Write a function that takes a positive number and prints all even numbers from 0 – number
 2. Write a function that takes an array and returns the sum of all the numbers
 3. Write a function that returns the number of vowels in string
-4. Write a function that math operator (*,/,+,-) and two numbers and returns the result
+4. Write a function that takes a math operator, as a string, ('*','/','+','-') and two numbers and returns the result
 5. Write a function that takes an array of strings and a string and returns true or false if the string is in the array.
 6. write a function that takes a person object {firstname: 'joe', lastname: 'shmoe', age: 50} and returns a formatted string "joe shmoe is 50 years old"
 7. write a function that takes an array that removes the first and last items and return that new array